What is multi-level IVR?

 - Repeat for all tiers where applicable.

-Since you don’t need to manually transfer calls from one person to another on the line, the wait time on the caller’s end decreases.
+- Faster customer service: Since you don’t need to manually transfer calls from one person to another on the line, the wait time on the caller’s end decreases.

-Create a centralized communications hub around one toll-free number, and automatically transfer callers to the needed office location based on their input.
+- Ability to connect several offices to one business number: Create a centralized communications hub around one toll-free number, and automatically transfer callers to the needed office location based on their input.

 A menu with multiple levels is perfect for:

-- Bilingual and multilingual companies.
-For example, English/Spanish pairs for the US and English/French for Canada.
+- Bilingual and multilingual companies: For example, English/Spanish pairs for the US and English/French for Canada.
 This is particularly useful if you live in a state/community where many of your customers are bilingual or you’re extending business there.

 A multi-level IVR solution is usually too complicated for: